-Operator Panel and Error LEDs is a system of LEDs on various external and internal components of the server that leads you to the failed component.
+The front operator panel is a system of LEDs on various external and internal components of the server that leads you to the failed component.
 When an error occurs, LEDs are lit on the front operator panel on the front of the server, then on the failed component.
 By viewing the LEDs in a particular order, you can often identify the source of the error.